- Contact Information

 1625 Arbor Drive

-Hi, I'm Karina Schoengold, assistant professor of natural resources and environmental economics with a joint appointment in the Department of Agricultural Economics and the School of Natural Resources.
-I am also affiliated with the UNL Water Center, and I have been at UNL since August of 2005.
+Hi, I'm Karina Schoengold, associate professor of natural resources and environmental economics, with a joint appointment in the Department of Agricultural Economics and the School of Natural Resources.
+I am also affiliated with the UNL Water Center, and I have been at UNL since August 2005.
 My main interests are environmental and natural resources economics, water resource economics, natural resource pricing, technology adoption, irrigation technology options and agricultural economics.

 I'm also researching equity considerations in water pricing.
 This research considers various ways of pricing water (or other natural resources), such as average cost, marginal cost and block-rate pricing.
 When users of that resource have a mix of economic characteristics and their demand for that resource is variable, there are tradeoffs between equity and economic efficiency in the resource allocation.

-- BS - University of Wisconsin, Mathmatics and Economics (1998)
+- BS - University of Wisconsin, Mathematics and Economics (1998)

-- MS - University of California-Berkley, Agricultural and Resource Economics (2001)
+- MS - University of California-Berkeley, Agricultural and Resource Economics (2001)

-- PhD - University of California-Berkley, Agricultural and Resource Economics (2005)
+- PhD - University of California-Berkeley, Agricultural and Resource Economics (2005)

 Currently this page only displays grants that were awarded on 1/1/2009 to the present.
 If a grant was awarded prior to 1/1/2009 and is still active, it will not be displayed on this page.